We may earn commission from affiliate links →

 If you’re into photography, this UNESCO-Listed town is an ideal place to go, with stunning sea views and historic architecture.

-Be sure to check out Kamerlango Castle, the Cathedral of St Lawrence, the local farmer’s market, and some of the beaches around the area, such as Okrug Beach and Pantan Beach.
+Be sure to check out Kamerlango Castle, the Cathedral of St Lawrence, the local farmer’s market, and some beaches around the area, such as Okrug Beach and Pantan Beach.
 A real hidden gem!

 What Are The Best Croatia Cruises?
 What Do The Itineraries Look Like?

 Before you cruise the Adriatic, you need to find the right itinerary.
 Choosing the right cruise around Croatia could leave you with a headache – as there are so many options.
 You should know that there are three main regions when cruising Croatia;